 When an employee experiences harassment or other types of mistreatment in the workplace, he or she may feel hurt, embarrassed, overwhelmed, and unsure of what to do next.
 If you believe that you are a victim of illegal behavior that is harassing or demeaning, you have the right to take legal steps to protect yourself and your interests.

 Both California laws and federal laws prohibit harassment in the workplace, but sadly, it still occurs.
 Victims of harassment often do not speak out due to fear of negative repercussions or retaliation.
-But you do not have to stand for this type of treatment.
-If you are a victim of illegal harassment, you may have grounds to seek compensation through a civil claim.
+But you do not have to stand for

 Common types of harassment

 Harassment includes various types of behavior, but it often includes behaviors that are aggressive, demeaning, physically harmful, or emotionally damaging.
 Types of harassment prohibited by law include harassment based on:

 - Religious practices